 I applaud Joni Lamb because she took the Word to heart in that she didn’t go “public” although she may have had a right to do so.
 She allowed love to cover sins that were really not anyone else’s business.
 We don’t know her secret pain.
 We don’t know the struggle she had about going public (or not).

-Again, as a senior pastor’s wife, you too are privy to much.
+Again, as a senior pastor’s wife, you too are privy to lots of information.
 In addition to the myriad of secrets you learn, you also may bear the knowledge (or burden) of your husband’s frail humanity outside the pulpit.

 Wisdom check: there are times when you may have to ‘blow the whistle” (i.e. in cases of redundant secret sin, theft or anytime others are being hurt or harmed).

-But, if no one is harmed but you (as in Joni’s case) the decision is yours and you should be led by the Lord.
+But, if no one is harmed except for you (as in Joni’s case) the decision is yours and you should be led by the Lord.
 Again, hurtful sins of abuse should never be covered – that’s an entire different situation than two consenting adults.